MFlisar/github-docs/docs/pages/compose/composedebugdrawer.md

 ??? info-primary "Module Build Infos"

-    This simple module allows you to add a *build info* to the debug drawer.
+    This simple module allows you to add a *build info region* to the debug drawer.

     ```kotlin
     DebugDrawerBuildInfos(drawerState)